jamesgammo/jamesgammo.github.io/food/index.markdown

                     <li>Seasame</li>
                     <li>Molluscs</li>
                 </ul>
-                <p>I'm suprised your still here after that long list; however I invite you to carry on reading otherwise, I would have spent countless hours fiddiling with the colours and layout of this blog - which don't look that different from how it started anyway.</p>
+                <p>I'm suprised your still here after that long list; however I invite you to carry on reading otherwise, I would have spent countless hours fiddiling with the colours and layout of this blogb - which don't look that different from how it started anyway.</p>
                 <p>I'm pretty open and upfont about allergies, but I haven't always been to be fair.
 As I've grown older I've discoved that not only being in this situation is a great conversation point as people seem pretty interested (Hopefully I'm not imaginging they are and boring them to death) but when talking to other people with similar situations, its a real great common ground between two people.</p>
                 <p>However, being here today and writing this blog means I haven't died from anaphylaxis - or natural causes - just yet, I can reflect just briefly about how having these has changed my philosiphy on food and other aspects of my life.</p>
                 <ul>